collin1021/collin1021.github.io/_build/03/4/Introduction_to_Tables.md

 These figures are somewhat difficult to compare as some of these players changed teams during the season and received salaries from more than one team; only the salary from the last team appears in the table.

-The CNN report is about the other end of the salary scale – the players who are among the highest paid in the world.
+The CNN report is about the other end of the salary scale â€“ the players who are among the highest paid in the world.
 To identify these players we can sort in descending order of salary and look at the top few rows.